balopez83/Surface_Pro_3_Hackintosh/README.md

 # Surface Pro 3 Hackintosh With Touch/Pen Working
 OpenCore based Hackintosh on Surface Pro 3

-Full support for macOS version 10.15.X through 15.X. macOS Ventura and up supported and requires OpenCore Legacy Patcher to regain graphics support.
+Full support for macOS version 10.15.X through 15.X and Beta support for macos 26. macOS Ventura and up supported and requires OpenCore Legacy Patcher to regain graphics support.

 If you see anything that could be added or changed don't hesitate to let me know.